2ndSightLab/ai-tracker/cost.md

 *Date Range:** Mar 7, 2026 - Jun 12, 2026

 This is interesting because I had a $200 plan which was all used up but this report is not reflecting that dollar amount.
 Hmm.
 I used up the initial $200 June 1 - 10.
-I'm on my second $200 plan.
+I cancelled the original plan and strated a new plan and I'm on my second $200 plan.

 | Service / Category | Total | Mar 2026 | Apr 2026 | May 2026 | Jun 2026* |
 | :--- | :---: | :---: | :---: | :---: | :---: |